learnk8s/knote-js/03_scaling.md

 **It should look like the MongoDB description that you defined in the ["Deploying to Kubernetes" section](https://learnk8s.io/deploying-nodejs-kubernetes#defining-the-database-tier).**

-As for MongoDB, MinIO requires persistent storage to save its state.

-Also like MongoDB, MinIO must be exposed with a Service for Pods inside the cluster.
+Just like MongoDB, MinIO requires the following:

+- Persistent storage
+- Be accessible to other Pods inside the cluster by using a Service

-Here's the complete MinIO configuration:
+Here's the complete MinIO configuration to be saved in `kube/minio.yaml`:

 ```yaml|title=kube/minio.yaml
 apiVersion: v1